 Our products should be added to a light mix soil (I.e one that is not heavily pre-fertilised) as you want maximum control of fertilisation levels using our organic dry amendments.

 Also you don’t want the initial mix to be too ‘hot’ for seedlings to settle into, so you have to wait 2 weeks before planting seedlings/ clones or to germinate seeds in.

 Create your own soil mix?

-If at all possible, we would recommend mixing your own base soil using something like 25% peat free ericaceous compost, 25% coco coir, 25% perlite and 25% wormcasts.
+If at all possible, we would recommend mixing your own base soil using something like 25% peat free ericaceous compost, 25% coco coir, 25% rice hulls or perlite and 25% wormcasts.
 Even better if you can add a small amount of your own compost, and/ or some malted barley powder.

 Ready made soil mixes

 If you would prefer to purchase soil mixes from the internet or hydro shops, we think those below are some good options:

 No nutrients have been added to Promix, only worm castings.
 The worm castings stimulate the growth of soil organisms and activate the organic fertilisers which have to be added as from the first day.
 This makes Promix the perfect potting soil to fertilise organically according to your own judgement and choices.

 The addition of various types of fibre and perlite results in a very light and oxygen-rich substrate.
 Only a minimal amount of nutrients have been added to Plagron's Lightmix.

 BioBizz Light-Mix is an ideal potting soil for organic gardeners who want to have control over the growing process through the application of dry amendments.
 With a low dose of fertiliser, it ensures a fast development of roots and vigorous new growth.
 The soil composition is ideal for optimum drainage throughout the medium, which is essential for usage with automatic watering systems.